How Long Should a Widow or Widower Wait Before Dating?

 It is hoped, however, eventually you will come to terms with your situation and having evaluated where your future lies, you might decide you would like to meet other singles.
 Joining a dating website can open up your life considerably.
-It’s worth noting that whilst forming lasting relationships is the ideal resolution for some, making platonic friends with those who are empathetic can also be rewarding.
+It’s worth noting that whilst a romantic relationship is perhaps the ideal resolution for some, making platonic friends with those who are empathetic can also be rewarding.

-It’s understandable and quite normal to have reservations about online dating, especially for widows or widowers, who will very likely have shared a safe and secure relationship for many years.
-Looking for someone to fill the void is nothing to feel embarrassed or awkward about.
+It’s quite normal to need time before you make your decision to join an online dating site, especially for widows or widowers who will very likely have shared a safe and secure relationship for many years.
+But looking for someone to fill the void is nothing to feel embarrassed or awkward about.
 For some, wanting to be part of a couple again is perfectly natural and dating websites exist to fulfil a need and this is to bring people together, not only for romance, but for friendship, too.

 Everyone’s experience is different and there are no hard and fast criteria to make things happen quickly or more effectively.
 Sometimes it takes a while for the right person to come along.
 Taking your time and building a relationship gradually, can be a blessing and offers the opportunity to get to know someone through exchanging private messages before you commit to meeting up.

 You Make Decisions in Your Own Time, So No Pressure!

 Because you’re taking this step ‘remotely’, you make decisions in your own time and have no reason to feel under pressure about who to talk to and who to connect with.
 You will know when you feel comfortable about meeting up with someone and if you follow the recommended guidelines* about meeting up for the first time, you should be fine.
 Also, bear in mind the person you’re meeting is likely to be feeling as apprehensive as you are, especially if this is early days for them, too.